How to install a self-signed SSL certificate in cPanel

 - Under Private Keys (KEY), click Generate, view, upload, or delete your private keys.
 The Private Keys page appears.

-- Under Generate a New Private Key, confirm that the Key Size is set to 2,048 bits.
+- Under Generate a New Private Key, confirm that the Key Type is set to RSA, 2,048-bit.

 - In the Description text box, type a descriptive name for the key, such as Self-signed cert key.